 Positive Childhood Experiences May Buffer Against Health Effects Of Adverse Ones

-There's plenty of research showing that adverse childhood experiences can lead to depression and other health problems later in life.
+Plenty of research shows that adverse childhood experiences can lead to depression and other health problems later in life.
 But researcher Christina Bethell wondered whether positive experiences in childhood could counter that.
 Her research comes from a personal place.

 In the 1970s, in a low-income housing complex in Los Angeles, Bethell had a tough childhood.
 Sometimes she didn't have money for lunch.
 Sometimes, when a free bus came through to take kids to church, she would get on it, just to go somewhere else.
-"In low-income areas, and in California in general, there was a lot of drugs and drinking — it was the norm," she says.
+"In low-income areas and in California in general, there was a lot of drugs and drinking — it was the norm," she says.

-But there were positive things in her childhood, too.
-Her grandmother would come by every few months, and tell her that anything she needed was inside of her.
-She was engaged in school; she did sports, she stayed late to help the teacher clean up.
+But there were positive things in her childhood too.
+Her grandmother would come by every few months and tell her that anything she needed was inside her.
+She was engaged in school; she played sports, and she stayed late to help the teacher clean up.

-And there was a woman in her housing complex with an open door to all the kids that lived there.
+And there was a woman in her housing complex with an open door to all the kids who lived there.
 They called her "Mrs. Raccoon," and she held a birthday party with tea and candy every Saturday for whoever had a birthday that week.
 "We would just sit there together and celebrate," Bethell recalls.
 "She was the sweetest woman — just present, didn't talk a lot, but she was there.
-I started just traipsing over as a child — she had these little red berry hard candies and to this day, that's my favorite candy."
+I started just traipsing over as a child — she had these little red berry hard candies, and to this day, that's my favorite candy."

 Today, Bethell is a professor at the Johns Hopkins Bloomberg School of Public Health.
 Her study, out Monday in JAMA Pediatrics, found that this kind of positive relationship in childhood may have lasting effects on people's mental health into adulthood.